 October 24th, 2019

 It seems like it was just yesterday when you brought your little ball of fluff home to become a part of the family.
-May be when they were just 8 weeks old or if you were lucky to find them at a mature age.
+This could have been when they were just 8 weeks old or, if you were lucky to find them when they were older.
 Regardless of when your pet became a part of your life, you have always strived to make sure they are comfortable, well fed and well loved.

-At Chedoke Animal Hospital, our blood work is generally run in house and allows for quicker results.
-Quicker results means quicker treatment for your mature pet.
+At Chedoke Animal Hospital, our blood work is generally run in-house, allowing for quicker results and assessment.
+Quicker results mean quicker treatment for your mature pet.

 How is blood collected?

-Generally, a needle is inserted in to the jugular vein to collect a small sample of blood.
-This is a large vessel which allows for quicker collection and pets seem to prefer this area for collection rather than a leg (especially those who hate their paws touched).
+Generally, a needle is inserted into the jugular vein (in the neck) to collect a small sample of blood.
+This is a large vessel which allows for quicker collection and pets seem to prefer this area for collection rather than a leg (especially those who hate their paws being touched).

 What is the veterinarian looking for?

-Red blood cells: Is your pet anemic?
-Producing replacement red blood cells?
+Red blood cells: Is your pet anemic (low number of red blood cells)?
+Producing replacement red blood cells as they should be?

 Blood results can help veterinarian decide which medications are better suited to your pet’s needs.

 Overall, blood work is not meant to be scary.
-It is meant to be a preventative measure to ensure that your veterinarian team can catch any medical conditions early so you and your pet can enjoy maturity even longer.
+It is meant to be a preventative measure to ensure that your veterinarian team can catch any medical conditions early so you and your pet can enjoy life to their fullest.

-Give us a call-let us help you help your pet age gracefully.
+Give us a call and let us help you help your pet age gracefully.